DVDGNM99/Python-assignments-main/day 03/README.md

 5. create a spellchecker (create a list of words and compare, if a word isnt included then is a typo and referes to the closest word to the one typed)
 6. open a couple of project on my PC
 7. methos of strings (look up what it means exactly, for example string.lower)-> look: string methods in python. in this case lower can trasform Capital letters in a word into lowercase letters
+---
+## how to visualize code in MD
 ```python
 # this is code:
 for n in range (0, 4):